 RELATED PARTY TRANSACTIONS

-Suitable disclosure as required by the Accounting Standards (AS18) has been made in thenotes to the Financial Statements.
-The policy on Related Party Transactions as approved bythe Board is uploaded on the Companys website.
+Suitable disclosure as required by the applicable Accounting Standards has been made inthe notes to the financial statements.
+The Policy on Related Party

 PARTICULARS OF EMPLOYEES

-Your Company has in place a formal policy for prevention of sexual harassment of itswomen employees in line with "The Sexual Harassment of Women at Workplace(Prevention Prohibition and Redressal) Act 2013".
+Your Company has in place a formal policy for prevention of sexual harassment of itsemployees at workplace.

 During the year under review there were no cases filed pursuant to the SexualHarassment of Women at Workplace (Prevention Prohibition and Redressal) Act 2013.

-Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 your Company hasreappointed M/s.
-PI & Associates Company Secretaries as Secretarial Auditor of theCompany for FY16 to undertake Secretarial Audit of the Company.
+Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 your Company hasre-appointed M/s.
+PI & Associates Company Secretaries as Secretarial Auditor of theCompany for FY17 to undertake Secretarial Audit of the Company.

 AWARDS AND RECOGNITIONS

-In its constant quest for growth and achievement your Company was honored andrecognised at various forums.
+In its constant quest for growth and excellence your Company was honoured andrecognised at various forums.
 The prominent Awards are listed below for your reference.